-Welcome to the infinite world of music from India and its mystical sounds.
+Namaste.
+Welcome to the infinite world of music, arts and culture from India and its mystical wonder.

 There is always an uplifting piece of music that will open our deepest emotions, renew our spirit and let us know that we are not alone.

-There is a type of music to come back home to our own self and that's what this music is about...
-I conceive genuine music that makes us feel united with the whole world because there are no inner or outer boundaries.
+There is a type of music to come back home to our own self and that's what this music is about.
+Based on the richness of music from India, I conceive genuine music that makes us feel united with the whole world.

 music should be healing